daria-kotova/master-thesis/method/method.md

 ## What? (questions / topics)

-- General info: age, how long they have been running for, how long they have been using Strava for, do they prepare for any race
+- General info: age, nationality, how long they have been running for, do they participate in races, how often they run, how long they have been using Strava for
-- How their running practice have changed ever since they started using Strava?
+- How their running practice have changed ever since they started using Strava
+- Social aspect of the app: how their social interactions have changed with it
 - What are some original / odd interactions, habbits or situations related to this app?
 - What would they change in the app, what is missing?